philippzi98/food_insecurity_predictions_nlp/Feature 1: Causal Feature Extraction/README.md

 <img src="https://raw.githubusercontent.com/spfraib/food_crisis_predictions_nlp/main/1.%20Fig1_causal_feature_extraction/fig/fsp-example.png"/>
 <p/>

 You can follow their instructions [here](https://github.com/swabhs/open-sesame) to replicate the causal feature extraction for your own project.
+You can use the example file "sentences.txt" that we have provided.
+Please note that input needs to be specified in a file containing one sentence per line.

 Follow the rest of our project's methodology with the [Granger Test for Time Series](https://github.com/philippzi98/food_insecurity_predictions_nlp/tree/main/Feature%202:%20Time%20Series%20Granger%20Test).